Doing Business with DIR

 - Search through categories of Product & Service offerings

-- Use the search bar to look for contracts that have your offerings
+- Use the search bar to look for contracts that offer products and services that you would like to resell

 - Further refine search results by filtering via product type, NIGP commodity code, or other filter categories